tnebooks/10th-science/questions/science/breeding-and-biotechnology/endogenousgene.md

 ---
 choices:
+  - mutated
+answers:
   - transgenic organisms
   - genetically modified
-  - mutated
-answers:
-  - both a and b
 explanation: >-
   Organisms whose genes are modified by inserting a foreign gene or altering their own genes are called genetically modified organisms, and when a foreign